The Perfect Answer

 She was so focused on frying, stirring, and the delicious aroma rising from the pan, that she didn’t notice the figure that had sat himself down casually atop the onyx countertop at the other end of the kitchen.

 “You cook?
 Nice.”

 She nearly knocked the pan off the stovetop with her startled convulsion.

 The man who had rescued her last night sat with one leg propped up on the counter as he leaned against the backsplash, sipping from a nearly empty bottled water.
 He was wearing grey sweatpants and a white sleeveless t-shirt, and his black hair was still wet from being freshly shampooed.
 Madeline was surprised that his eyes were still the same shade of green as the night before.
 As odd as it seemed, perhaps they weren’t contact lenses after all.
-He appeared to be in his late 20’s, although there was something about the way he looked at her which made him seem older.
+He appeared to be in his late 20’s, although there was something sitting on the counter that made him less mature.

 “Don’t worry about it.
-I’m sure they didn’t feed you well,” he said taking a final gulp from the plastic bottle.
+I’m sure you weren't fed well,” he said taking a final gulp from the plastic bottle.
 “And you’ve been out for almost two days.”

 Two days?
-She had thought it was just last night.
+She thought it was just last night.
 Which meant that over the past week or so she’d been given maybe a dozen cold cheeseburgers?
 And some of those had been partially eaten.

 She looked down at the pan once more, making a few final stirs before guiding it out onto the plate she had set on the counter next to the stove.
 Out of the corner of her eye, she could see him hop off the countertop, toss the empty bottle into a recycling bin in the corner, and then slink over to the drawer right next to her.
 He had this very fluid way of moving that was both agile and a touch feminine.
 Her heart began pounding as he pulled the drawer open and took out a couple of forks.
 Handing one to her, he helped himself to a few bites of what she had just prepared.